Idowuilekura/dockgispy/user/README.md

 - Start your favourite development platform (e.g. Jupyter Notebook, Jupyter Lab, Vscode, etc.).
 - Start your GIS analysis or Geospatial Workflow.

 However, following this method doesn't always guarantee a successful installation due to several dependencies that might not be compatible with your operating system.
 Conda (from Anaconda) was developed to handle these dependencies effectively.
 However, Conda doesn't contain specific modules developed by external developers, making life easier.
 In addition, Conda can be too big and bulky to work with.
-Also, specific Python modules need external modules that aren't developed in Python, which can pose challenges during installation.
+Also, specific Python modules need external modules not developed in Python, which can pose challenges during installation.

 Beyond caring for the underlying operating system, a common challenge faced by beginners and experienced GIS Python users is the difficulty of installing commonly used Python modules across different virtual environments.
 To solve this problem, the development environment(https://github.com/giswqs) developed [geospatial](https://pypi.org/project/geospatial/), a Python module that installs a commonly used Python module for GIS workflow.
-Although this amazing module removes the hassle of remembering or searching for commonly used Python modules, the common challenge of taking into account the underlying infrastructure is still an issue.
+Although this amazing module removes the hassle of remembering or searching for commonly used Python modules, the common challenge of considering the underlying infrastructure is still an issue.

-Dockgispy was developed to solve the challenge of installing your commonly used Python module and cut the time taken to get your environment ready for your GIS workflow.
+Dockgispy was developed to solve the challenge of installing your commonly used Python module and cut the time to prepare your environment for your GIS workflow.
 Think of a system that removes the hassles of setting up your environment and takes you directly to your workflow.
 Dockgispy is a tool that helps to speed up your productivity and enhance your efficiency.

 ## How does Dockgispy Work
 If you have read up to this point, you would have wondered how Dockgispy solves common installation challenges.
 So, Dockgispy is a Docker-based image with a preinstalled GIS Python module which runs in a separate environment from your operating system.
 Your next question will be, what is Docker?
 Docker is a tool that solves the problem of "it works on my computer, but not on another system".
 Docker runs containers in isolated processes on the host system without affecting any process or files on the host system.
 Docker was initially built on Linux, hence whatever runs on a Linux machine will also run on a Linux-based docker image.